GreyElaina/Mina/README.en.md

 includes = [
     "avilla/core"
 ]
-# Equivalent to tool.pdm.includes, I don't know what happens if you leave it out, it's probably just follow the default behaviour - packing the module that name refers to.
+# Equivalent to tool.pdm.includes, I don't know what happens if you leave it out, it's probably just the normal case - packing the module that name refers to.

 # raw-dependencies = [...]
 # This configuration item will be queued directly into the dependency declaration after project.dependencies has been processed.